Coping With Death: Tips From Professionals

 “Sadness and grief will haunt you in crashing waves at random times for a while, but take the time to enjoy little things and activities in life, and it will give you a window of light in a room of darkness,” Bryan concludes.
 “As time goes on, the window will eventually turn into a door and offer an escape from the darkness.
 I’m not there yet but I see it happening and have hope for the future.”

-For additional information, see our posts How to Get Help With Burial Expenses, How to Start a Scholarship Fund to Honor a Loved One, and How to Write an Obituary and Deliver a Eulogy.
+For additional information, see our posts How to Get Help With Burial Expenses, How to Start a Scholarship Fund to Honour a Loved One, and How to Write an Obituary and Deliver a Eulogy.